 Day 1 — Edinburgh, Scotland

 Arrive in Edinburgh and transfer to our hotel.
 After time to relax, meet for a mid-afternoon walk along the Royal Mile.
 Step back in time as we wind our way down past sharp church spires, cobbled alleyways, and Holyrood Palace to Holyrood Park.
 A short hike brings us up the knoll of Arthur’s Seat, where we’ll have outstanding views of the city.
 Tonight, gather for an orientation and a welcome dinner at the hotel.
 Bruntsfield Hotel (D)

 Day 2 — Loch Lomond National Park to the West Coast

 Head west after breakfast, stopping for a warm-up hike in Loch Lomond and the Trossachs National Park—Scotland’s first national park, established in 2002.
 Our hike takes us along part of the famous West Highland Way trail, diverting to a small but prominent peak called Conic Hill.
-Geologically part of the Highland Boundary Fault, this 1180ft summit offers outstanding views across the islands of Loch Lomond to the peaks of the ‘Arrochar Alps’ beyond.
-Afterwards, continue to the West Highlands and settle in to our hotel, enjoying the wonderful sea views or taking a walk in the garden.
+Geologically part of the Highland Boundary Fault, this 1180-foot summit offers outstanding views across the islands of Loch Lomond to the peaks of the ‘Arrochar Alps’ and beyond.
+Afterwards, continue to the West Highlands and settle in to our hotel, enjoying wonderful sea views or taking a walk in the garden.
 (4 miles hiking, 1150’ elevation gain, 3 hours) Loch Melfort Hotel (B,L,D)